europeana/fulltext-api/README.md

 all managed in the fulltext.properties file.
 Note that any sensitive data (e.g. passwords) are omitted from this file; they can be overridden in a local fulltext.user.properties file in src/main/resources.

+### KNOWN ISSUES
+* the current version does not yet implement any form of authorisation / authentication
+* the current version does not yet return the HTTP statuses as specified
+* testing still needs to be set up